Seven Dwarfs Mine Train

 If you try to make a last minute visit, you probably won’t get a fastpass.
 But if you are in your planning stages, you should be fine if you make sure and login 60 days ahead of time!
 This will be the hardest fastpass to get for the rest of 2014, and so you’ll need to be prepared.
 Our article on How to Make Fastpass Plus Reservations will give you all the information that you will need to make FP changes, or to make your initial reservations.

-Arrive at Rope Drop
+Arrive at Rope Drop and go to Mine Train immediately.

 If you arrive 30 minutes before the ride opens, you should be able to ride the Mine Train with minimal wait.
 But when I say minimal, take this with a grain of salt.
 We tried getting there 30 minutes early on opening day, and by the time we made it there, the wait was already 70 minutes!
 During the summer months, if you are looking to walk on, you need to be at the gates an hour early!
 Otherwise, expect to wait an hour.